-For our customers: the fish have code 454933 on our stocklist.
-Please note the we exclusively supply the wholesale trade.
+For our customers: the fish have code 454862 on our stocklist.
+Please note that we only supply wholesale.